-Posted on September 12, 2009Chinese IME, aka Etch A Sketch shares I’m fairly certain that I’m not using the iPhone Chinese IME in the way it was intended.
-(Visited 30 times, 1 visits today)shares Bio Twitter LinkedIn Latest Posts John YunkerJohn is co-founder of Byte Level Research and author of .
-He has published 14 annual editions of The Web Globalization Report Card and is also co-founder of Ashland Creek Press. @johnyunker Latest posts by John Yunker (see all) What do the colors of your flag mean? - October 8, 2018 Verisign launches Hebrew .com domain - September 10, 2018 It’s time for your website to go flag free - August 21, 2018 Related Post navigationPrevious post: IDNs on are the “fast track”Next post: Three rules of global gateway design 2 thoughts on “Chinese IME, aka Etch A Sketch” Gareth Morgan September 14, 2009 Chinese written script does use several pictograms, but I don’t think this is one of them! 🙂 Shawn Meng October 7, 2009 Many Chinese use kind of input method that can write a charater by hand, but they’re not very accurate, especially in Iphone:) Comments are closed.
+Posted on September 12, 2009 by John Yunker — 2 CommentsChinese IME, aka Etch A Sketch shares I’m fairly certain that I’m not using the iPhone Chinese IME in the way it was intended.
+(Visited 30 times, 1 visits today)shares Bio Twitter LinkedIn Latest Posts John YunkerJohn is co-founder of Byte Level Research and author of Think Outside the Country as well as 14 annual editions of The Web Globalization Report Card.
+He is also co-founder of Ashland Creek Press. @johnyunker Latest posts by John Yunker (see all) A More Responsive Google Translate - December 3, 2018 Peak flag: The decline of flags on websites has begun - November 19, 2018 Which power plug do you use in Argentina?
+Both of them… - November 11, 2018 Related Post navigationPrevious post: IDNs on are the “fast track”Next post: Three rules of global gateway design 2 thoughts on “Chinese IME, aka Etch A Sketch” Gareth Morgan September 14, 2009 Chinese written script does use several pictograms, but I don’t think this is one of them! 🙂 Shawn Meng October 7, 2009 Many Chinese use kind of input method that can write a charater by hand, but they’re not very accurate, especially in Iphone:) Comments are closed.